-In October 2016 I started facilitating art programming for the Youthful Offender Division at Rikers Island, and in 2017 I developed Create & Connect, which is designed to keep families unified through a creative process of dialogue and hands-on art projects for incarcerated women and men.
+In October 2016 I started facilitating art programming for the Youthful Offender Division at Rikers Island, and in 2017 I developed Create & Connect, which is designed to keep families unified through a creative process of dialogue and hands-on art projects for incarcerated men, women and youth.
 Participants create original projects to send to their child, family, or friends as a way to unify and maintain communication through long distances.
 Emphasis is on the creative process and self-expression regardless of artistic skill level.